SalmonMode/salmonmode.github.io/_posts/2020-05-10-is-selenium-flaky.md

 There's just no way around it.

+We're always going to have to consider each page individually, by watching how it works, and identifying _specific_ things we can check for to determine when it's ready, and then put those into our code as explicit waits.

 I know it's not the answer you wanted.
 But QA Automation is a software engineering role, and that's just the reality of it.

 If you treat this problem like something you shouldn't have to deal with, it will just become a burden that eats at you and makes everything harder.